ivanZhuravlov/ntf-projj/README.md

 ### From the Front page, the objective is show immediately the main action for user ( Create Now or Explore).
 ### Creation:
-  1: the Artist, Galery, Buyer shall create a profile and fill their information (see Profile).
+  1: the Artist, Galery, shall create a profile and fill their information (see Profile).

   2: the Artist shall create a description of his Art piece (see Art piece)